LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2022-07-08-old-tools-new-tricks.markdown

 How useful is this?
 I'm pretty conflicted in the end.
 On the one hand, I really enjoy thinking about code in a more functional style - working with functions as variables in their own right that can be manipulated and used within the code.
 C#/dotnet has been adding features to push developers in this direction as well, such as records and pattern matching most recently in C# 9, and local functions back in C# 7.
 I think there is real power in a language allowing you to choose using functional features whilst still having the tools of OOP patterns when you need them.

 On the flip side, it's really apparent when doing this that you end up having to work _around_ parts of C# to treat methods as functions.
 While you can create lambdas and local functions that you can assign to variables, if you want to use them in other places in your codebase, you end up wrapping them in a class.
 And if you're grouping your function-methods together, you might as well put them into the same class, then give it an interface, and you're basically back where you started.
 In the introduction I mentioned mostly writing TypeScript and JavaScript in recent times, and I've played around with Rust, all of which feel much more friendly to functional programming.
-So give it a go, especially the `Result` responses and using records, but beware that stepping outside the OOP paradigm means your code can certainly start looking a little... _esoteric_.
+So give it a go, especially the `Result` responses and using records, but beware that stepping outside the OOP paradigm means your code can certainly start looking a little... _esoteric_ in C#.